Language selection

 Our global efforts to reduce the effects of climate change

-In 2021, as the global community called for increased climate ambition, Canada stepped up and announced a doubling of its international climate finance, from $2.65 billion (2015−2021) to $5.3 billion (2021−2026).
+In 2021, the global community called for increased climate ambition.
+Canada stepped up and announced a doubling of its international climate finance, from $2.65 billion (2015−2021) to $5.3 billion (2021−2026).
 To further strengthen its ability to help developing countries transition to low-carbon, climate-resilient, nature-positive, and inclusive sustainable development, Canada also announced that it will:

 This new framework of climate finance was informed by a comprehensive set of consultations held with 530 people representing over 300 organizations across 20 countries.
-Based on the input from these consultations, Canada’s climate finance will target four thematic areas of focus: Clean Energy Transition and Coal Phase Out; Nature-based Solutions and Biodiversity; Climate-smart Agriculture and Food Systems; and, Climate Governance.
+Based on the input from these consultations, Canada’s climate finance will target four thematic areas of focus:

 For more information on Canada’s engagement at COP26, please consult ECCC’s Announcements page and the Climate Finance Delivery Plan: Meeting the US$100 Billion Goal.

-Canada’s 2021-2026 commitment to climate finance builds on its long time support for climate action in developing countries.
+Canada’s 2021-2026 commitment to climate finance builds on its long-time support for climate action in developing countries.

 Canada’s feminist approach to environment and climate action